vinayhosahalli/paycash/docs/README.md

 ## Donate

-> All PayButton donations received are used to directly fund PayButton development.
+> All PayCash donations received are used to directly fund PayCash development.

 <div class="paybutton-widget" to="bitcoincash:qrmm7edwuj4jf7tnvygjyztyy0a0qxvl7q9ayphulp" style="max-width:500px"></div>